SDK. Shared library.

 Does not work with wireguard (see Wireguard traffic routing)

-Add a rule to route traffic from a specified interface via a specified VPN country.
-Returns 0 on success, -1 on error.
-Safe to call multiple times to change the country.
+Add a rule to route traffic from a specified interface via a specified VPN location.
+Safe to call multiple times to change the location.

-country - VPN country to route traffic to
+• location - VPN location to route traffic to.

 Does not work with wireguard (see Wireguard traffic routing)